digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

     - research or query actual prices for actual components and materials
     - make sure to watch delivery and lead times ( "oftentimes you can save money by ordering early" )
 - Assess whether the project fits in your budget? if you foresee budget problems, consider e.g the following:
-    - ask your grandma for some cash! ;) ( @RB "really?!? this is how you did it?" )
+    - apply for funding ( e.g HfK student project funding, HEC Sponsorship, HfK Freundeskreis )
     - ask your professor to buy some components for general use afterwards
-    - apply for funding ( e.g HfK student project funding, HEC Sponsorship, HfK Freundeskreis )
+    - ask your grandma for some cash! ;) ( @RB "really?!? this is how you did it?" @DPP "no, I didn't. but its an option" )

 # Known Problems ;)<a id="problems"></a>